KWR-Water/pipepermcalc/documentation/source/tutorial.rst

                                 flow_rate=0.5)

 The program gives a warning that no drinking water concentration was defined and the concentration has been set at the norm value.
 In the next step we will override this concentration and calculate the drinking water concentration for our defined conditions.
+This warning can be suppressed by setting *suppress_warning* = True.

 Step 4: Validate the input parameters
 =====================================